Freedom Through Fetters

 The Attention Economy

 Contemporary capitalism has evolved to monetize attention as its primary currency.
 Every platform, application, and device competes to capture and maintain human focus.
 The stakes are measured in hundreds of billions of dollars; the tools deployed include sophisticated psychological research, artificial intelligence, and industrial-scale A/B testing.
-As Tim Wu argues in The Attention Merchants (2016), the history of modern media constitutes a progressive refinement of techniques for harvesting human attention and reselling it to advertisers.
+Engineers at the world's largest technology companies dedicate their careers to a single objective: making their applications impossible to put down.
+The slot machine variable-reward mechanisms, the infinite scroll, the notification badges, the auto-play features—these are not accidents of design but carefully engineered psychological hooks, refined through millions of experiments on billions of users.

 Against this industrial-scale assault on human concentration, individual willpower alone proves manifestly insufficient.
 The person who relies exclusively on self-control to resist smartphone distraction is analogous to a foot soldier facing artillery with wooden shield.
 The mismatch is structural, not personal.
 No amount of individual discipline can consistently overcome systems designed by teams of psychologists and engineers specifically to circumvent conscious resistance.